Theory for magnetic-field-driven 3D metal-insulator transitions in the quantum limit

+{\emph{Anderson localization induced by forward-scattering disorder?}}--When forward-scattering disorder exists, Anderson localization happens first with $z=1, \nu_{B}=2\nu_{\De}=2$, and $\xi=2$ (see details in Sec.
+SIIIE in \cite{Supp}), which is far less than the experimental value $\xi=5.5$~\cite{Tangfd19}.

-\emph{Charge density wave induced by back-scattering disorder}.--When the back-scattering disorder exists, the fixed points are (i)$_\text{b}$ $\xk{u_{\ast},\beta_{\ast},\De_b^{\ast}}=\xk{0,0,0}$; (ii)$_\text{b}$ $(0,\xk{1+1/\ga}^2,0)$; (iii)$_\text{b}$ $\xk{0,0,1/4}$; and (iv)$_\text{b}$ $\xk{1/2,0,1/2}$, belonging to four different universality classes because they have different critical exponents.
-Fixed point (i)$_\text{b}$ is unstable for electron-phonon interactions and disorder.
-Fixed point (ii)$_\text{b}$ is attractive for all three couplings and represents the charge density wave with an irrelevant electron-electron coupling and back-scattering disorder.
-Without electron-phonon interactions, fixed point (iii)$_\text{b}$ is stable and fixed point (iv)$_\text{b}$ is an critical point for a Wigner crystal.
-As shown in \Fig{Figbd}(a), there exists a critical line in the $u$-$\De_b$ plane, on the right, $u$ flows to infinity, indicating a charge density wave driven by electron-electron interactions, i.e.,a Wigner crystal, while on the left, the system flows to a finite disorder fixed point with a stable zero-valued electron-electron coupling.
-When including electron-phonon interactions, as shown in \Fig{Figbd}(b), the behavior of $u$ does not change qualitatively.
-Figure \ref{Figbd}(c) shows that the electron-phonon coupling $\beta$ flows to infinity with increasing $\ell$.
-Near fixed point (iii)$_\text{b}$, $\beta$ is the only unstable coupling.
-Fixed point (iii)$_\text{b}$ becomes the critical fixed point for a charge density wave induced by electron-phonon interactions in the presence of a finite back-scattering disorder and irrelevant electron-electron coupling.
+{\emph{Charge-density wave with backscattering disorder.}}--When backscattering disorder exists, the fixed points are (i)$_b$ $\xk{u_{\ast},\beta_{\ast},\De_b^{\ast}}=\xk{0,0,0}$; (ii)$_b$ $[0,\xk{1+1/\ga}^2,0]$; (iii)$_b$ $\xk{0,0,1/4}$; and (iv)$_b$ $\xk{1/2,0,1/2}$, belonging to four different universality classes because they have different critical exponents.
+Fixed point (i)$_b$ is unstable for electron-phonon interactions and disorder.
+Fixed point (ii)$_b$ is attractive for all three couplings and represents the charge-density wave with an irrelevant electron-electron coupling and backscattering disorder \cite{Supp}.
+Without electron-phonon interactions, fixed point (iii)$_b$ is stable and fixed point (iv)$_b$ is a critical point for a Wigner crystal \cite{Supp}.
+As shown in \Fig{Figbd}(c), there exists a critical line in the $u$-$\De_b$ plane; on the right, $u$ flows to infinity, indicating a charge-density wave driven by electron-electron interactions, i.e., a Wigner crystal, while on the left, the system flows to a finite disorder fixed point with a stable zero-valued electron-electron coupling.
+When including electron-phonon interactions, as shown in \Fig{Figbd}(d), the behavior of $u$ does not change qualitatively.
+Figure \ref{Figbd}(e) shows that the electron-phonon coupling $\beta$ flows to infinity with increasing $\ell$.
+Near fixed point (iii)$_b$, $\beta$ is the only unstable coupling.
+Fixed point (iii)$_b$ becomes the critical fixed point for a charge-density wave induced by electron-phonon interactions in the presence of a finite backscattering disorder and irrelevant electron-electron coupling.
 The divergent $\beta$ gives $\nu_{\beta}=1$ \cite{Supp}.
 The dynamical critical exponent for this universality class is found as $z=1+2\De_b^{\ast}=1.5$.
 We thus get a critical exponent for the resistivity scaling \bea \xi=3z\nu_{\beta}=4.5, \eea which is close to the experimental value $\xi=5.5$ \cite{Tangfd19}.